CameronBrooks11/CameronBrooks11/README.md

 # Cameron Brooks

+Current student at Western University in London, Ontario, Canada pursuing a Masters of Engineering Science in the Department of Electrical and Computer Engineering specializing in Robotics & Controls with a focus on the design and engineering of open systems.

 📫 **How to reach me:** <cbrook49@uwo.ca>

 - Many of my projects under development will be private for publication reasons.
 Please reach out if you are interested or wish to collaborate/contribute!